Nick Leeson: Downfall and imprisonment

-Later career
+Post-release career

-In 2003, as a mature student, Leeson completed a BSc in Psychology at Middlesex University, and then married Leona Tormay, an Irish beautician.
+In 2003, as a mature student, Leeson completed a BSc in psychology at Middlesex University.
 He is a guest on the after-dinner and keynote speaking circuits, stating in 2019 that "two events a month is enough to keep me in the manner to which I'm accustomed".
-Leeson still deals in the stock markets, but only with his own money.
+Leeson still deals in stock markets, but only with his own money.

 Galway United F.C.

-Leeson was appointed commercial manager of Galway United F.C. in April 2005, rising to the position of general manager in November 2005.
+Leeson was appointed commercial manager of Galway United in April 2005, rising to the position of general manager in November 2005.
 By July 2007 he had become the club's chief executive officer.
 In February 2011, after the club encountered financial problems, he resigned his position.

+Investigator of financial misconduct

+In March 2023, Leeson joined Red Mist Market Enforcement Unit, a corporate intelligence firm run by former Black Cube operative Seth Freedman, and turned into an investigator of financial misconduct cases.

 Media appearances

 In June 2005, Leeson released a new book, Back from the Brink: Coping with Stress.
 It picks up his story where Rogue Trader left off, including in-depth conversations with psychologist Ivan Tyrrell.
 In 2013 he appeared in Celebrity Apprentice Ireland on TV3.

-In July 2015, Singapore's national daily newspaper The Straits Times published an e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the Nick Leeson case as one of the top 25 crimes that shocked the nation since its independence in 1965.
-The book was borne out of collaboration between the Singapore Police Force and the newspaper itself.
+In July 2015, Singapore's national daily newspaper, The Straits Times, published an e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the Nick Leeson case (Singapore gained its independence in 1965).
+The book was born out of collaboration between the Singapore Police Force and the newspaper itself.
 The paperback edition of the book was published and first appeared on the bookshelves in late June 2017.
 The paperback edition first entered the ST bestseller list on 8 August 2017, a month after its publication.

 On 5 April 2007, The Guardian reported that KPMG, the liquidators of Barings, had sold a trading jacket thought to have been worn by Leeson while trading on SIMEX in Singapore.
 The jacket was offered for sale on eBay but it failed to reach its reserve price despite a highest bid of £16,100.
 It was subsequently sold for £21,000.
 In October 2007 a similar jacket used by Leeson's team but not thought to have been worn by Leeson himself sold at auction for £4,000.

 His name is mentioned in the credits of Rogue Trader together with Barings Bank losses of US$1,400,000,000.